 We were warmly greeted by a gentleman who was in plain street clothing.
 I always find this strange as waiters in Indian restaurants are always so formally presented.
 He was incredibly chatty and friendly though!

 We had our pick of the tables as the place was empty.
-We were sat next to the window which overlooked the street on to the park near the river, which was quite nice.
+We sat next to the window which overlooked the street onto the park near the river, which was quite nice.

 We were served incredibly quickly so we ordered some poppadoms while we looked at the menu.
 We found the food to be very competitive and reasonably priced.
 There was a respectable selection of cuisine on the menu too.